nayakashish/the-project-jnst/Models-TestPlan/README.md

 Data Layer: Handles data storage

-    Weather JSON File: Weather data is stored in a JSON file upon saving or sharing the weather.
+    Database: Weather data is stored in a database upon saving or sharing the weather.

 ---